phamdongpha/Machine-learning-and-phamdongpha-Machine-learning-et-social-epidemiology/README.md

-# Project Data scienc : Machine learning and social epidemiology
+# Project Data science : Machine learning and social epidemiology

 - Covid 19 in France : This involves knowing how to handle essential tools to understand how digital data are extracted and structured with the aim of transforming them into information (impacts, ratios, occupancy rate) allowing interpretation and reflection, so it is an important aspect in sociology.